jasshone/jasshone.github.io/_posts/2024-08-04-Diffusion-Policy-Robotics.md

 ### Network Architecture

 - They try the 1D temporal CNN from the first paper with a few modifications:
-  - They only model the conditional distribution with Feature-wise Linear Modulation (another influential paper, may write a blog about this later) and the iteration of denoising $`k`$.
+  - They only model the conditional distribution with Feature-wise Linear Modulation (another influential paper, may write a blog about this later) and the iteration of denoising $k$.
   - They only predict the action trajectory instead of the observation-action trajectory
   - They removed inpainting-based goal state conditioning due to incompatibility with the receding prediction horizon framework.
   - It worked well on most tasks but it performed poorly when the desired action sequence changes quickly and sharply through time such as velocity command